The Fairtrade Foundation: Promotion

-Market penetration
+Public reception

 Since The Co-operative Food became the first supermarket to sell a Fairtrade product (Cafedirect coffee) in 1992, both the range and total sales of Fairtrade certified products in UK supermarkets has grown extensively.
 In 2013, there were over 4000 Fairtrade products available in the UK with estimated sales of over £1.7bn.
-Products carrying the Fairtrade label can be found at a wide range of well known supermarkets, as well as in hundreds of coffee shops, small retailers and online merchants.

 In 2014, Fairtrade certified sales in the United Kingdom amounted to an estimated retail value of £1.68 billion, up from £273 million in 2006.
 Volumes of Fairtrade banana sales grew by 3% in 2014, generating an estimated £7.9 million of Fairtrade premium.
 One in three bananas bought in the United Kingdom carries the Fairtrade label.
 Fairtrade sales of coffee, which remains Fairtrade's best known product, rose 9% generating an estimated £5 million of Fairtrade premium in 2014.

 It was estimated in 2014 that approximately 77% of British adults could identify the Fairtrade Certification Mark, up from 25% in 2003, 39% in 2004, 50% in 2005 and 57% in 2007.
-In 2008, an estimated two in three UK households regularly bought at least one Fairtrade-labelled product, and it is raising!
+In 2008, an estimated two in three UK households regularly bought at least one Fairtrade-labelled product.

-The Fairtrade Foundation is a registered charity (no. 1043886).
-It is also a company limited by guarantee, registered in England and Wales (no. 2733136).